rhorohit/amplifyMultitenant/README.md

 Steps to reproduce the issue:

+1) Clone the project and do npm install from the root folder.
-1) Create a Cognito User and add that to InternalAdmin cognito group.
+2) Create a Cognito User and add that to InternalAdmin cognito group.
 The password is temporary and you have to login again to change it.
+3) You have to update your Internal Admin cognito user email id in ./src/admin/createAdminUser.js.
+No need to Push this change.
-2) Update you environment details in .\amplify\backend\function\amplifyauthprojectc0e31684PreTokenGeneration\src\config.json
+4) Update your environment details in .\amplify\backend\function\amplifyauthprojectc0e31684PreTokenGeneration\src\config.json and Push this to AWS.
-3) load sample data run the below command from amplify home path
+5) load sample data run the below command from amplify home path
   > node -r esm ./src/admin/adminData.js
-  >

 **Use Node Script to retrieve data:** run below command to fetch the records from DB
   > node -r esm ./src/admin/retrieveDBdata.js